alexbarnett12/carter_sim_struct2depth/README.md

 This is an application that deploys a virtual autonomous robot using NVIDIA Isaac SDK and the Unreal Engine to train a neural network that predicts monocular depth, egomotion, and object motion from image sequences.
 The goal is to investigate how well monocular depth can be learned from photo-realistic virtual data and how well the model will generalize to the real world.
 The algorithm also incorporates online refinement to train in real-time and improve accuracy in unknown environments.
 Ideally, the model can be trained solely on virtual data and then online refinement would be used to adjust the model in real-time.

+This video shows inference from a model trained on simulation data from the Isaac Sim warehouse map.
+The model can predict a very high fidelity depth map while in simulation, but still has a lot of trouble generalizing to real-world environments.
+This could be solved by creating a more realistic simulation environment for training.
+The environment used here was the default Isaac Sim environment.
+This repo can now be used to train the struct2depth net with any Isaac Sim environment.

 ![Models trained on simulation and real data](inference.gif)

 ## Struct2Depth